Alex-TLR/MLexamples/002_DiseasePrediction/README.md

 ## The second experiment
 Both data from Training.csv and Testing.csv files are concatenated, afterwitch the data is split into train/test sets.
+In this experiment train and test are split in 50% manner.
+Except Linear Regression model, all other classifiers has near-perfect or perfect performance.